open-mmlab/mmdetection/docs/1_exist_data_model.md

-# Tutorial 1: Inference, testing, and training with predefined models and standard datasets
+# Case 1: Inference, testing, and training with predefined models and standard datasets

-Welcome to MMDetection's tutorial.

-MMDetection provides hundreds of predefined and pretrained detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)), and supports multiple standard datasets, including Pascal VOC, COCO, CityScapes, LVIS, etc. This tutorial will show how to perform common tasks on these pretrained models and standard datasets, including:
+MMDetection provides hundreds of predefined and pretrained detection models in [Model Zoo](https://mmdetection.readthedocs.io/en/latest/model_zoo.html)), and supports multiple standard datasets, including Pascal VOC, COCO, CityScapes, LVIS, etc. This note will show how to perform common tasks on these pretrained models and standard datasets, including:

 - Use existing models to inference on given images.
 - Test pretrained models on standard datasets.